FIRST-Tech-Challenge/ftcdocs/docs/source/ftc_ml/implement/obj/obj.rst

 ``private static final String TFOD_MODEL_ASSET =
 "/sdcard/FIRST/tflitemodels/myCustomFreightFrenzyModel.tflite";``

+.. tip:: On some older models of phones, the upload path may be different.
+On some phones, like the Motorola G2 phone, the model path should instead be set to
+   ``private static final String TFOD_MODEL_ASSET =
+   "/storage/emulated/0/FIRST/tflitemodels/myCustomFreightFrenzyModel.tflite";``

 7. Change from “loadModelFromAsset” to “loadModelFromFile” in the line below in your opmode.